kaunel85/ong-bylaws/bylaws.md

      - When discussing the conduct of an individual Member the committee must go 'in camera', dismiss non executives, and exempt personal details from the minutes

 108. The Risk Management Committee shall function as described in The Code Section 127.1 and shall:
-     - Be chaired by the Risk Management Chairman
      - Consist of the Risk Management Chairman, Phikeia Educator, Social Chairman, Brotherhood Chair, House Manager, President
      - Ensure that all event planners are aware of the the risk management policies and procedures
      - Serve as consult during the planning of events and submission of risk management forms
      - Develop recommendations, rules, and bylaws to minimize risk to the Chapter, property, and individuals

 109. The Finance Committee shall function as described in The Code Section 128 and shall:
-     - Be chaired by the Treasurer
-     - Consist of the Chair, President, and Finance Advisor
+     - Consist of the Treasurer, President, and Finance Advisor
-     - Prepare the annual budget
+     - Assist the Executive Committee in preparing the annual budget
      - Review transactions performed since the last meeting and ensure they are journaled correctly and accounted for
      - Serve as a base of understanding of the financial situation for officers and the chapter at large